-For example, did you know that Gen Z prefers to:
+For example, did you know that gen Z prefer to:

-In terms of what Gen Z want from a job, career growth is the top of their wishlist followed by the abilty to work their way up the career ladder (this generation understand they need to start at the bottom) and they also expect technological sophistication.
+In terms of what gen Z want from a job, salary and career growth are at the top of their wishlist followed by the ability to work their way up the career ladder (this generation understands they need to start at the bottom).
+They also expect technological sophistication.

-And this generation are self-educators.
-Some 85 percent of Gen Z watch a least one educational video per week in a bid to further their learning.
+This generation of people are self-educators, with some 85% of gen Zers watching a least one educational video per week in a bid to further their learning.

 In the following infographic, find answers to these questions as well as additional, definitive research around effectively building and honing your university recruitment strategy.